macortinas99/Food-Finder/README.md

 ## How to set up MongoDB / Prisma
+Create a 'lib' folder in the root directory.
+Inside the lib folder create a folder called 'prisma'.
+Inside the prisma folder create a 'index.js' file.
+In the index.js file we will create some functions that can be exported and used throughout our project.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!